How model-driven app main forms appear on different devices

-If the entity has a business process enabled, it will appear in the top right corner next to the search control in Dynamics 365 for tablets, and at the top of the screen in Dynamics 365 for phones.
+If the table has a business process enabled, it will appear in the top-right corner next to the search control in Dynamics 365 for tablets, and at the top of the screen in Dynamics 365 for phones.

 People can tap the search control to open the screen to search for records.

 By default, some of the commands that appear in the app running in a web browser don't appear in the Dynamics 365 for phones and tablets apps.
 Similar to the web application, the command bar is context-sensitive, so the available commands change depending on what is currently viewed or selected.
 More information Change commands